-Giulio Morandini, head of Mapei’s building products line, stated: “Products for the building industry from the Mapei Zero line combine sustainability and durability.
+Giulio Morandini, head of Mapei’s building products line, explained: “Products for the building industry from the Mapei Zero line combine sustainability and durability.
 Through fatigue tests carried out at an external independent laboratory, by applying cyclical dynamic loads, we can demonstrate that our Zero mortars are more resistant to cracking compared with normal concrete, including high quality concrete.
 Thanks to these results we can affirm that, by using these materials, the service life of structures is extended by preventing aggressive agents present in the environment easily penetrating and degrading repaired structures.
-But for us that wasn’t enough, so we optimised the product formulas to lower their carbon footprint and then offset their residual emissions”.
+But for us that wasn’t enough, so we optimised the product formulas to lower their carbon footprint and then offset their residual emissions.”

-Offsetting residual CO2 emissions of the products is the final step in a process involving the Corporate Environmental Sustainability team and the Mapei Research laboratories.
+Offsetting residual CO2 emissions of products is the final step in a process involving the Corporate Environmental Sustainability team and the Mapei Research laboratories.